 Hywel Jenkins’s specialty is advocacy – this he practises in the areas of Personal Injury, Disciplinary & Regulatory, where he has extensive experience in Health & Safety at work cases and also VAT cases.

 A CV for Richard Mawhinney is available upon request.

 Michael Patchett-Joyce is an experienced barrister, and a international commercial arbitrator, as well as a CEDR accredited mediator.
 He holds a post-graduate diploma in International Dispute Resolution (Arbitration), from Queen Mary, University of London.
 Michael specialises in advocacy and advice...

 Teresa Rosen Peacocke is an American, called to the English Bar in 1982 and admitted as an attorney in New York in 2004.
-She specialises in chancery, commercial and US / UK cross-border litigation, professional negligence, private international law and international and domestic arbitration and...
+She specialises in Commercial and Chancery litigation, Private International Law and International Arbitration.
+She has appeared several times in the House of Lords (now the UK...

 Christopher Kemp specialises in clinical negligence and personal injury litigation and acts for both Claimants and Defendants.

 Between 2013 and 2016 Patrick Sadd was Counsel to the Independent Jersey Care Inquiry looking into the care of children in the Island since 1945.
 The Inquiry followed the world-wide publicity the Island attracted during the abuse investigation into the island’s children’s home at Haut de La...

 Harry Trusted specialises in clinical negligence, personal injury, and related fields.
 His practice includes a good balance of claimant and defendant work predominantly involving high value claims, including brain injury, spinal cord damage, cerebral palsy and amputations.
 Harry was initially a...